carlcraig/fuel-captcha/README.md

 This string will be used to salt captcha keys before storing them in the session.

 #### Styling the Simplecaptcha Image
-In the config file there are many different ways to style the captcha image, each config variable is documented in the comments.
+In the config file there are many different ways to style the captcha generated image.
-(detailed config docs to be added soon).
+Each config variable is well documented in the comments and it's really easy to tweak

 ### Image
 #### Captcha::forge('simplecaptcha')->image($config = array());